 - We are all responsible for keeping our classroom and school clean and tidy

-For the curriculum information sheet for this term, please see below.
+For the curriculum information sheet and our usual weekly timetable for this term, please see below.

 For a short overview of the National Curriculum tests that are taking place at the end of this academic year, please visit the following website

 and watch the video entitled KS1 tests 2016